shourovj/shourovj.github.io/bggen/blog-base/content/epilepsy.md

 Unfortunately, the seizures didn't stop, and I started dislocating my arm more.
 After the third or fourth breakthrough seizure, my neurologist convinced me to start raising the dose.
 We kept cranking it up, hoping the seizures would stop.
 Maybe they slowed down?
 It was unclear.

 They came in embarrassing times.
 I had to explain to my desk neighbor that I was stopping my work to lay down on my jacket out of an abundance of caution because I had felt the sensations---she didn't need to worry and if I had a seizure, she needed to only call 911 if it lasted more than a couple minutes.
 One time, when I was alone in lab, I did have a seizure, and vomited on the carpet.
-Embarrassed and sore, I wiped it up off the carpet myself, and there's still a small stain(which thankfully has been covered by a larger stain from an AC leak we had last year).
+Embarrassed and sore, I wiped it up off the carpet myself, and there's still a small stain[^7].

+[^7]: This stain has thankfully since been covered by a larger stain from an AC leak.

 On the maximum dose, they still didn't stop.
 I didn't want to try a new one and risk worsening things.
 But the dislocations also continued.